 The nurse will take you through to a changing room where you will be given a gown to wear.
-The clinician will talk with you about your understanding of the procedure and any concerns you may have and will give you a dose of antibiotics.
-You will be given further antibiotics to take for two days after the procedure to reduce the chance of developing an infection.
+The clinician will talk with you about your understanding of the procedure and any concerns you may have.
+You will be given a dose of antibiotics to reduce the chance of developing an infection after the procedure.
 It should take about 10 minutes to place the markers.